wakeproject/Wahlque-Complete/README.md

 Wahlque Complete
 =================

-The complete book of Wahlque, a citizen science experiement.
+The complete book of Wahlque, a citizen science experiment.

 Requirements
 ------------